Nirali123456789/Nirali-Pandya/README.md

-# Nirali-Pandya
+# Nirali

 # About Me

 Hi there!
-I'm Nirali Pandya, a passionate software developer with expertise in Android development and Web development.
+I'm Nirali , a passionate software developer with expertise in Android development and Web development.

 ## My Stacks and Technologies